 I didn’t know what she meant, but I could extrapolate.
 Regardless, I did not return her look.

 “Anyway.”
 She paired the single word with an eyebrow lift, a sure sign of exasperation.
 “This should have everything you need for now.
 Feel free to thank me at any point here.”

 No thanks was forthcoming, but she already knew that.

 I hadn’t returned to my hotel in Los Angeles last night.
 There was no point in packing clothes before leaving via LAX.
 Other than underwear and socks, I was supposed to wear Lisa’s clothes anyway.

-Everything needed was in my backpack—my laptop, my research notes, my journal—so I sent a text to Gabby and hopped the next plane to Chicago.
+Everything I needed was in my backpack—my laptop, my research notes, my journal—so I sent a text to Gabby and hopped on the next plane to Chicago.
 We touched down just after 1:00 AM and I spent the night at the Westin near O’Hare, wearing the same clothes to sleep that I’d worn to the dentist.

 There’s something liberating about sleeping in clothes instead of pajamas, I’d mused the next morning as I brushed my teeth with supplies hastily purchased from the lobby store.
-The thought felt disobedient, so I pushed it aside and waited for Gabby to show up.
+The thought felt rebellious, so I pushed it aside and waited for Gabby to show up.